A new Research Ethics Group for NGOs

 As NGOs who are not connected to higher education institutes, we have almost no possibilities for seeking external ethical approval of our research.
 At the same time, providing an ethics statement is now often mandatory for publishing and conferences.
 We feel strongly that having someone external review our ideas truly makes us better researchers.
 So we set up our own!

-Our new REG is by and for organisations wanting to create long-term, sustainable change for children.
+Our new CREG is by and for organisations wanting to create long-term, sustainable change for children.
 We will do exactly the same as a traditional ethics committee – and more!
 We can review protocols for forthcoming studies among vulnerable child populations and provide an impartial, constructive review of your proposal.

-By submitting to our REG, we aim to start a conversation on ethics.
+By submitting to our CREG, we aim to start a conversation on ethics.
 As well as being a set of external eyes to review your proposed work, we also want to learn from your experience and hope to maintain an open line of communication throughout your study.

-Who is this REG for?
+Who is this CREG for?

 NGOs, independent researchers and anyone without access to Institutional Review Boards.
 You can be an early, mid-career or senior researcher and your work will likely focus on violence against children or youth.